-The most common reason of failure for an exhaust manifold is cracking due to the frequent heating and cooling cycles it encounters, and/or age.
-As the manifold heats up the metal expands, and as it cools the metal contracts.
-Over time this will weaken the casting, and will eventually cause the manifold to crack.
-The second common reason for failure is due to broken exhaust system hangers, which when this occurs, shifts the responsibility of holding up all of the weight from the exhaust system to the exhaust manifold.
-Unfortunately, exhaust manifolds aren’t built for this and before long they give in to the extreme weight hanging off of them, resulting in failure.
+The most common reason for exhaust manifold failure is cracking from age and/or the frequent heating and cooling cycles it endures.
+As the manifold heats up, the metal expands; as it cools, the metal contracts.
+Over time, this will weaken the casting and will eventually cause the manifold to crack.
+The second common reason for failure is from broken exhaust system hangers, which, when this occurs, shifts the responsibility of holding up all of the weight from the exhaust system to the exhaust manifold.
+Unfortunately, exhaust manifolds aren’t built for this, and before long they give in to the extreme weight hanging off of them, resulting in failure.

 A broken or damaged exhaust manifold will not only fail most state safety and emission inspections, it could also potentially allow harmful exhaust gasses into the passenger compartment of your vehicle.
-Leaking exhaust manifolds may also result in poor vehicle performance and fuel economy due to inaccurate oxygen sensor readings.
-For these reasons it is important that you replace a leaking exhaust manifold as soon as possible.
+Leaking exhaust manifolds may also result in poor vehicle performance and fuel economy from inaccurate oxygen sensor readings.
+For these reasons, it is important that you replace a leaking exhaust manifold as soon as possible.

-The degree of difficulty of replacing an exhaust manifold varies depending on the vehicle, although many replacements can be done at home by someone with basic hand tools, a repair manual, and a bit of automotive knowledge.
+The degree of difficulty in replacing an exhaust manifold varies from vehicle to vehicle, although many replacements can be done at home by someone with basic hand tools, a repair manual, and a bit of automotive knowledge.

 Frequently Asked Questions About Exhaust Manifolds: